 Applications for the MFA are made directly using our application form.
 If you encounter any problems with your application online, please email firstname.lastname@example.org

 This is two year programme.
 There is no direct entry to year two of the MFA.
 Entrance to the second year is dependent on completion of the first year and the awarding of appropriate credits.

 Places are dependent on a successful audition.
 We look for talent, passion, a maturity of attitude, a certain level of technical ability, a flexible approach and the potential for coping with the demands of intense training and future employment as an actor.
 Our values are Respect, Endeavour and Enthusiasm and we are looking for evidence of these even at audition.

-No upper age limit but preferably over 21.
+No upper age limit but applicants should be over 21.